 Ethel, was inconsolable.
 She lay face down on her bed with her boots on, her pillow soggy with tears.
 But Mildred had soon pried the truth out of her.
 Ethel, Mildred’s baby sister, was in the family way.
 Mildred shook her head and bemoaned.
 It had been a mistake to board Ethel out to Aunt Rose.
 She’d gone wild.
 Ethel did not possess the self-control and reserved conduct of Viola and Aunt Rose had not been keeping close enough track of Ethel, obviously.
 Apparently, Ethel had been flouncing down to the bank and entertaining the bankers, one in particular, upstairs in his quarters, drinking and carrying on.
 Really, Viola didn’t know where Ethel learned such shocking behaviour.
 Now they would have to send Ethel away.
 Her life was ruined.
 “I’m running out of relatives,” Mildred told Viola.

-“Casualties” is a story that I left out of my upcoming book about Viola and my Great-Uncle Fred called Abide With Me.
+“Casualties” is a story that I left out of my upcoming book about Viola and my Great-Uncle Fred called Fred’s Funeral.
 For my Remembrance Day post from another year please see, “Fruit Flies”.